Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.3.9 =
-* Fixed: Dont show error in forums/topics when the guest-posting functionality is disabled
+* Fixed: Dont show error for logged-out users when the guest-posting functionality is disabled
 * Fixed: Display issues with some themes
 * Changed: Minor design changes
 * Performance improvements and code optimizations